constantine-anastasakis/project-proposal/project_proposal/Planning.md

 ### Information Outputs

-1. A results.csv file containing the results of the crawling process.
+1. A file containing the results of the crawling process called "yelp_scrapings.csv."

 ## Technology Requirements